amazon-ion/ion-schema/docs/isl-2-0/spec.md

 The core types and Ion types are implicitly imported before any specified imports; specified imports are performed in order.
 Once an implementation has finished loading a schema, if any imports could not be resolved, it must result in an error.
 If two types with the same name are imported, or if a type defined within a schema has the same name as an imported type, this must result in an error.
-Only named, top-level types of a schema may be imported in another schema.
+Only named types of a schema may be imported in another schema.
 Types may only be imported from the schema where they are declared; importing a type to a schema does not make that type transitively available to any other schemas.

 {% comment %}{% include example.md title="A schema that imports types from other schemas" code_file="examples/placeholder.isl" %}{% endcomment %}